-A third-round draft pick by the Raiders in 2014...Has started 79 of 80 games played at left and right gaurd, and emerged as a dominant force on the offensive line.
+A third-round draft pick by the Raiders in 2014...Has started 80 of 81 games played at left and right gaurd, and emerged as a dominant force on the offensive line.

-RT 77 Trent Brown6-8 380 5th season Former seventh-round pick by the 49ers in the 2015 NFL Draft enters his first season with the Raiders...Has started 55-of-58 games through his first five seasons and has also started in three postseason contests.
+RT 77 Trent Brown 6-8 380 5th season Former seventh-round pick by the 49ers in the 2015 NFL Draft enters his first season with the Raiders...Has started 55-of-59 games through his first five seasons and has also started in three postseason contests.

-TE 83 Darren Waller 6-6 255 3rd season Joined the Raiders prior to Week 13 of the 2018 season from the Baltimore Ravens' practice squad..
-Tied Antonio Gates (33 in 2007) for the most receptions by a tight end in his team's first four games of a season in NFL history...
-Surpassed Tim Brown for the most receptions (44) by a player in franchise history through the first six games of the season...
-Currently ranks second amongst all tight ends with 66 receptions and 807 receiving yards...
-Has registered three 100-yard performances this season...
-Career totals include 34 games played with 16 starts.
+TE 83 Darren Waller 6-6 255 3rd season Joined the Raiders prior to Week 13 of the 2018 season from the Baltimore Ravens' practice squad...Tied Antonio Gates (33 in 2007) for the most receptions by a tight end in his team's first four games of a season in NFL history...Surpassed Tim Brown for the most receptions (44) by a player in franchise history through the first six games of the season...Became just the third TE in franchise history with at least 70 receptions in a single season...Ranks second amongst tight ends in the NFL in receptions (72) and receiving yards (880), while ranking first in yards after the catch (417)...Has registered three 100-yard performances this season...Career totals include 35 games played with 17 starts.

-WR 16 Tyrell Williams 6-4 205 5th season Undrafted free agent signed by the Chargers in 2015 enters his first season with the Raiders...In his Raiders debut, posted his eighth 100-yard game of his career...Became the second Raider in franchise history to record at least one receiving touchdown in each of his first four weeks of the season..Career totals include 65 games played with 45 starts, totaling 188 receptions for 3,019 yards with 22 TDs.
+WR 16 Tyrell Williams 6-4 205 5th season Undrafted free agent signed by the Chargers in 2015 enters his first season with the Raiders...In his Raiders debut, posted his eighth 100-yard game of his career...Became the second Raider in franchise history to record at least one receiving touchdown in each of his first four weeks of the season..Career totals include 66 games played with 46 starts, totaling 191 receptions for 3,054 yards with 22 TDs.

-QB 4 Derek Carr 6-3 215 5th season A second-round pick in 2014 who has ascended towards the top of the quarterback ranks...Ranks third in club history with 128 TD passes...Surpassed Hall of Fame QB Ken Stabler for most passing yards in franchise history in Week 2...Joined Peyton Manning as the only two QBs in NFL history to complete 300 passes in each of their first five seasons...In Week 15 of 2017, became just the fifth QB n NFL history to pass for at least 100 TDs through their first four seasons...Ranks first in NFL history with 1,759 completions in his first five seasons, and is the only player ever to throw for at least 80 TDs and fewer that 40 INTs within his first three years...Has totaled 138 TDs passes in 90 career games to just 62 INTs for a career passer rating of 89.9.
+QB 4 Derek Carr 6-3 215 5th season A second-round pick in 2014 who has ascended towards the top of the quarterback ranks...Ranks third in club history with 128 TD passes...Surpassed Hall of Fame QB Ken Stabler for most passing yards in franchise history in Week 2...Joined Peyton Manning as the only two QBs in NFL history to complete 300 passes in each of their first five seasons...In Week 15 of 2017, became just the fifth QB n NFL history to pass for at least 100 TDs through their first four seasons...Ranks first in NFL history with 1,759 completions in his first five seasons, and is the only player ever to throw for at least 80 TDs and fewer that 40 INTs within his first three years...Has totaled 140 TDs passes in 91 career games to just 62 INTs for a career passer rating of 90.2.

-RB 28 Josh Jacobs 5-10 220 Rookie

-First-round draft pick by the Raiders in the 2019 NFL Draft...In Week 1, became the first player since RB LaDainian Tomlinson in 2001 with 100 yards from scrimmage and two rush TDs in his NFL debut...Became the only Raiders rookie in franchise history to recorded consecutive 100-plus rushing yard games...Surpassed Marcus Allen's franchise records for most rushing yards by a rookie in club history and most 100-yard contests (four) by a rookie in a single season....Continues to lead all rookie rushers in carries (218), rushing yards (1,061) and rushing touchdowns (seven).
+RB 28 Josh Jacobs 5-10 220 Rookie First-round draft pick by the Raiders in the 2019 NFL Draft...In Week 1, became the first player since RB LaDainian Tomlinson in 2001 with 100 yards from scrimmage and two rush TDs in his NFL debut...Became the only Raiders rookie in franchise history to recorded consecutive 100-plus rushing yard games...Surpassed Marcus Allen's franchise records for most rushing yards by a rookie in club history and most 100-yard contests (four) by a rookie in a single season...Continues to lead all rookie rushers in carries (218), rushing yards (1,061) and rushing touchdowns (seven).